openstack/api-site/firstapp/source/networking.rst

 the instructions in the appendix.

 Many of the network concepts that are discussed in this section are already present in the diagram above.
 A tenant router provides routing and external access for the worker nodes, and floating IP addresses are associated with each node in the Fractal application cluster to facilitate external access.

-At the end of this section, we will be making some slight changes to the networking topology by using the OpenStack Networking API to create a network to which the worker nodes will attach (10.0.1.0/24).
-We will use the API network (10.0.3.0/24) to attach the Fractal API servers.
-Webserver instances have their own network (10.0.2.0/24) and will be accessible by fractal aficionados worldwide, by allocating floating IPs from the public network.
+At the end of this section, you make some slight changes to the networking topology by using the OpenStack Networking API to create the 10.0.1.0/24 network to which the worker nodes attach.
+You use the 10.0.3.0/24 API network to attach the Fractal API servers.
+Web server instances have their own 10.0.2.0/24 network, which is accessible by fractal aficionados worldwide, by allocating floating IPs from the public network.

 .. nwdiag::